utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 ## Seeing who is in your workspace

 The list of avatars in the Postman header shows you who's active in your workspace.
-If you're in a private or team workspace, this list will include all team members who are currently active in the workspace, as well as all team members who are currently inactive, but have visited the workspace before.
+If you're in a private or team workspace, this list will include all users on the team who are currently active in the workspace, as well as all users on the team who are currently inactive, but have visited the workspace before.

 If you're in a public workspace, this list will include all active users with [public profiles](/docs/getting-started/postman-account/#making-your-profile-public) as well as users who've chosen to remain anonymous by not enabling their public profile.